Disc-Rescue-Network/drn-api-ts/README.md

 Run with `yarn start`

-## Packaging for Deployment
+## Deployment

-Run `docker build -t drn-api .`

-For deploying to ECR view push commands in the AWS console, then use ECS to deploy the `drn-api` ECS task.
+Github Actions are used to deploy branches master and development on AWS EC2 instance

 ## Environment Variables